Gouffé Case: Details of the case

 A forensic surgeon, Paul Bernard, undertook an autopsy on 14 August.
 He reported that the naked body was bound with seven meters of rope; that the head was enveloped in a black oilskin cloth and that the victim had died by strangulation three to five weeks previously.
 Three months later, on 13 November 1889, the body was again examined by doctor Alexandre Lacassagne in a procedure which lasted a week.
 The body was identified as that of Toussaint-Augustin Gouffé based on a sample of hair taken from Gouffé's comb – also a novel practice at the time – and the description of an old back injury in his missing person's report.
 Gouffé, a 49-year-old court bailiff, had kept a study at 148 Montmartre, Paris.
 He was described as a respectable widower with two daughters, but was also said to be somewhat of a womaniser.

 Two days after the discovery of Gouffé's body, another abandoned trunk, noticed by a trader in snails, was found in Saint-Genis-Laval.
 The key fitted in the lock, a missing nail was similar to a nail found in Millery, and the stench from the chest left no doubt about its prior usage.
-A tag glued to one of the boards suggested that the trunk had been brought from Paris to Lyon by rail, on 27 July of 1888 or 1889 (the last figure being unreadable).
+A tag glued to one of the boards suggested that the trunk had been brought from Paris to Lyon by rail, on 27 July 1888 or 1889 (the last figure being unreadable).
 The registers of the railway company Chemins de fer de Paris à Lyon et à la Méditerranée (PLM) confirmed that 1889 was the precise year; this date also corresponded with Gouffé's disappearance.
 The prosecutor of Lyon alerted the ministère public in Paris, which in turn entrusted the inquiry to Commissioner Marie-François Goron of the French Internal Security Service ("Service de la Sûreté").
 Inspectors explored Gouffé's habits and relationships, and realized that he had frequently socialized with a couple of swindlers, Michel Eyraud and his mistress Gabrielle Bompard, just prior to his disappearance.
 Eyraud and Bompard had hurriedly left Paris on 27 July 1889, two days before Gouffé was reported missing by his brother-in-law.
 On 29 November, one of the first Interpol notices was sent out in the search for Eyraud and Bompard.
 Suspicion against the two was further confirmed when a carpenter in London identified the trunk, which the couple had purchased from him during a trip to London.